GoogleCloudPlatform/data-migration-tool/src/datamigration/scripts/snowflake/snowflake-connector-proxy/README.md

 # Snowflake connector proxy

-Proxy web application for snwoflake connector
+Proxy web application for snowflake connector

 **Note:** This is a temporary stopgap solution until snowflake connector is released with run-time setup feature